A LEVEL MEDIA STUDIES

 What will you be learning?

 Media A Level is a 2 year linear course and therefore all of the assessment is completed at the end of Year 13.
 This involves two examinations and one piece of practical coursework.
-Of course, opportunities will be given throughout Year 12 to learn and build on practical skills as well as studying areas and topics in the media of interest and relevance to the exams.
+Of course, opportunities will be given during Year 12 to learn and build on practical skills as well as studying areas and topics in the media of interest and relevance to the exams.
 Think of it as your building blocks to success.

 Everything in Media Studies A Level falls into four main areas of study – language, representation, audience and industry so this means that whatever you’re learning about will be able to be related to one of these four concepts in some way.
 Language isn’t just words on a page, it’s how a media product looks and the codes and conventions that have been embedded into it to create the producer’s desired effect.
 Representation is something that we all have to deal with every day – its stereotypes; how groups, individuals and communities are shown in the media and the way this affects us in society.
 It’s no coincidence, for example, that the ‘hoodie’ has now become a visual symbol of everything that’s wrong with youth today.
 This stereotype has been created by the media – that’s what we look at.
 Industry is everything behind the scenes, from making money to the rules and regulations that media producers have to abide by.
 And, finally, we have audience.
 This is exactly what it sounds like – the people that consume the media.
 So, who consumes what forms and types of media products and why do they do this?
+What pleasures are gleaned from different media forms and how does the media affect us?

 In a nutshell, A Level Media Studies will allow you to develop and apply your understanding of the media through both analysing and producing media products.
 You’ll make connections between different products and techniques and will develop the necessary analytical skills to allow you to question and critically explore aspects of the media that may initially seem straightforward and familiar.
 You’ll look at different periods of history to consider major media changes, you’ll consider media in its widest, global sense and you’ll also consider products that are outside of the commercial mainstream.
 Cross-media products are at the heart of the media today and therefore these will be central to what you study, alongside the importance of online and social media platforms.
 This, of course, will also influence and inform your coursework choices.
 There are several coursework options to choose from (options are set by the exam board and change every year), allowing for a real sense of creativity and freedom to explore current products and ways to develop that all important ‘unique selling point’ in an already saturated market.